Vendors in Parks

 - Rental of game equipment to encourage activity and play

-- Bicycle rentals and repairs
+- Bicycle rentals and/or repairs

 - Rafting services including equipment rental, repair and shuttle

-- Skate, snowshoe or ski rental
+- Skate, snowshoe and/or cross country ski rental

 - Dog washing stations

-- Food trucks are also considered in designated parking stalls.
+- Food trucks are considered in designated parking stalls.
 This program is operated separately.
 Visit Booking Food Truck Stalls for more information.

 Fees can range and will be negotiated depending on the specific location, season, service provided, and other unique circumstances.

-- Signed vendor agreements
+- Signed seasonal vendor agreement

-- Negotiated seasonal vendor fee and damage deposit in full
+- Negotiated seasonal vendor fee in full